I collaborated with a couple of other bloggers to put together the ultimate list of best things to do in Bangkok + Where to stay in Bangkok.

 Recommended by Maire from Temples and Treehouses

-Bangkok’s pastel-coloured Unicorn Cafe is one of the most Instagrammable places in the city.
+Bangkok’s pastel-colored Unicorn Cafe is one of the most Instagrammable places in the city.

-So popular that it actually takes up two adjoining cafes around the corner from each other, the Unicorn Cafe features plush pink and turquoise furniture, walls covered in rainbow-coloured painted unicorns, and a roof hung with crystal chandeliers and literally hundreds of stuffed unicorn toys in pastel colours.
+So popular that it takes up two adjoining cafes around the corner from each other, the Unicorn Cafe features plush pink and turquoise furniture, walls covered in rainbow-colored painted unicorns, and a roof hung with crystal chandeliers and hundreds of stuffed unicorn toys in pastel colors.